 What makes a good story?

 A good story that will etch in our memory, must contain the right combination of certain elements.
-It has to be interesting, has to catch the reader’s attention and create a connection between the reader and the narrator.
+It has to be interesting, has to catch the reader’s attention, and creates a connection between the reader and the narrator.

 Very often, we forget that language is spoken, and writing is just a representation of it.